flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/ios-renderer.md

 ### How to start a process

-You can start a process by calling the following method.
+You can start a process by calling the method below.

 The container app is responsible with presenting the navigation controller holding the process navigation.